grahamhub/snake/README.md

 # snake
-A remake of the classic game
+A remake of the classic game.
 Must download the Pygame library at https://www.pygame.org/wiki/GettingStarted